Looking Forward to Sunday at St. Thomas—Trinity 9

 Brief Commentary

 Marinus van Reymerswaele’s Parable of the Unjust Steward (c.
 1540) visually unfolds Christ’s parable from Luke 16 with layered moral tension.
-In the foreground, the steward sits amid coins and contracts, symbolizing his entanglement in worldly wealth and manipulation.
-In the upper right, a smaller scene shows him reducing debts—his calculated act of generosity to secure future favor.
-Van Reymerswaele contrasts material cunning with moral reckoning, inviting the viewer to consider Christ’s unsettling commendation of shrewdness.
-The painting challenges us to reflect on how temporal resources might be used wisely in light of eternal accountability.
+In the foreground, the rich man sits amid coins and contracts, facing his steward—who stands deep in thought—symbolizing the tension between authority and cunning.
+In the upper right, a smaller scene depicts what the steward is plotting: reducing the debts owed to his master in order to secure future favor.
+Van Reymerswaele contrasts material shrewdness with moral reckoning, inviting the viewer to consider Christ’s unsettling commendation of such cunning and to reflect on how temporal resources might be used wisely in light of eternal accountability.

 The Propers for the Ninth Sunday after Trinity